-- 7.28 The most useful study for present purposes is Jury Trials in New Zealand: A Survey of Jurors, Young, Cameron, Tinsley, October 1999.341 As with all empirical studies there is some need for caution in application of results. - 7.29.
-Over a period of nine months in 1998, the researchers took a sample of 48 jury trials occurring in both District and High Courts in urban and provincial areas involving widely differing durations.
+- 7.28 A more recent and useful study for present purposes is Jury Trials in New Zealand: A Survey of Jurors (Young, Cameron, and Tinsley, October 1999).434 As with all empirical studies there is some need for caution in application of results. - Over a period of nine months in 1998, the researchers took a sample of 48 jury trials occurring in both District and High Courts in urban and provincial areas involving widely differing durations.
 Jurors were given a (presently immaterial) preliminary questionnaire.
 After verdicts, jurors were interviewed by field workers and also completed questionnaires.
-A successful contact was made with 312 out of 575 jurors (1 juror had been discharged) (54.3%).
+A successful contact was made with 312 out of 575 jurors (one juror had been discharged) (54.3%).
 The jurors comprising the sample had a "somewhat greater" proportion of women and persons in employment than a national sample reported in 1995, but otherwise corresponded, and it was considered there was unlikely to be any biasing factor.
-The jurors were asked 49
+The jurors were asked 49 main questions over a wide range of issues involved in jury trials, including (amongst many others) questions as to speculation about and the use of information concerning previous convictions.
+As a control mechanism, the researchers had field workers observe the initial and closing stages of the trial, obtain a transcript, and interview the trial judges as to aspects of conduct of the trial and as to the judge's own thoughts as to an appropriate verdict.

-Sally Lloyd-Bostock, above n 335, 737-8 (extensive citations omitted).
-Citing this article and other 1970s' publications, Heydon, above n 179, 638 states that propensity evidence "showing discreditable disposition" "is believed to be very influential in its effect upon a jury ..this belief is largely confirmed by the results of empirical investigation".
+Sally Lloyd-Bostock, above n 426, 737-8 (extensive citations omitted).
+Citing this article and other 1970s' publications, Heydon, above n 233, 638 states that propensity evidence "showing discreditable disposition" "is believed to be very influential in its effect upon a jury...this belief is largely confirmed by the results of empirical investigation".

-The following account is based on the full unpublished study.
-A convenient but abbreviated account can be found in the anticipatory note in New Zealand Law Commission Juries in Criminal Trials: Part 1: A Discussion Paper (NZLC PP32, Wellington, 1998) A9-A12; New Zealand Law Commission Juries in Criminal Trials: Part 2: a Summary of the Research Findings (NZLC PP37, vol 2, Wellington, 1999) especially paragraphs 6.12-6.16.
+434 The following account is based on the full unpublished study.
+A convenient but abbreviated account can be found in the anticipatory note in New Zealand Law Commission Juries in Criminal Trials: Part 1: A Discussion Paper (NZLC PP32, Wellington, 1998) A9-A12; New Zealand Law Commission Juries in Criminal Trials: Part 2: A Summary of the Research Findings (NZLC PP37, vol 2, Wellington, 1999) especially paras 6.12-6.16.